MicrosoftDocs/xamarin-communitytoolkit/docs/extensions/imageresourceextension.md

 # Xamarin Community Toolkit ImageResourceExtension

 The `ImageResourceExtension` is an extension that can be used to display an image from an embedded resource.
-By providing the resource ID of the embedded resource to this extension, we can bind the embedded resource to the `Source` property of an [Image](/xamarin/xamarin-forms/user-interface/images) control.
+By providing the resource ID of the embedded resource to this extension, you can bind the embedded resource to the `Source` property of an [Image](/xamarin/xamarin-forms/user-interface/images) control.

 ## Syntax